alex-taylor458/ANAC/README.md

 - Develop your agent in the copied directory.
 Make sure that all the files that you use are in the directory.
 - Test your agent through `run.py`, results will be returned as dictionaries and saved as json-file.
 A plot of the negotiation trace will also be saved.
 - You can also test your agent more extensively by running a tournament with a set of agents.
 Use the `run_tournament.py` script for this.
 Summaries of the results will be saved to the results directory.
+- For ours, you can use 'run.py' to simulate a negotation between 'galav_agent.py' and 'jgkurian.py'.
+You can edit it to change to different agents as well.

 ## Documentation
 The code of GeniusWebPython is properly documented.
 Exploring the class definitions of the classes used in the template agent is usually sufficient to understand how to work with them.